citizenfx/natives/CFX/GetEntityHealth.md

 int GET_ENTITY_HEALTH(Entity entity);
 ```

 Currently it only works with peds.
+OneSync only.

 ## Parameters
 * **entity**: